 The same key is also embedded directly in every page of fallrisk.ai that performs in-browser signature verification.
 The bytes are identical.
-If a relying party fetches the key from this endpoint and finds it differs from the key embedded in the page they were reading, the page was tampered with.
-That comparison is the cheapest possible defense against a man-in-the-middle replacement attack against the publishing surface.
+If a relying party fetches the key from this endpoint and finds it differs from the key embedded in the page they were reading, the bytes do not match the public trust anchor and the page should not be trusted for that session.
+That comparison is the cheapest possible test that the page a reader received matches the page Fall Risk published.

 Anyone with a standard JWT library and the key below can verify any Fall Risk enrollment record or attestation token offline, on their own hardware, with no further communication with us.
 That property is the entire point of the design.